Actipro/WinForms-Controls/Documentation/topics/bars/controls/popup-menus.md

 ## Using the Toolbar Style

 By default, popup menus display looking like normal menus.
-However they can also optionally display using a toolbar style.
+However, they can also optionally display using a toolbar style.

 To display them using a toolbar style, set the [UseToolBarStyle](xref:@ActiproUIRoot.Controls.Bars.PopupMenu.UseToolBarStyle) to `true`.
 The [ToolBarStyledMenuWrapWidth](xref:@ActiproUIRoot.Controls.Bars.PopupMenu.ToolBarStyledMenuWrapWidth) property controls how wide the menu can become before wrapping command links to the next line.